 Bonnie Duran has been practicing Mindfulness Meditation since 1982.
 She has taken teachings from many western teachers including Joseph Goldstein and Marcia Rose, as well as Tibetan teachers, Venerable Tsoknyi Rinpoche and Lama Zopa Rinpoche.
-She is one of founders of The People of Color Sangha in Albuquerque, New Mexico and in Seattle Washington, is a graduate of the Community Dharma Leader 3 training program at Spirit Rock Meditation Center and is currently in the Spirit Rock teacher training program.
+She is one of founders of The People of Color Sangha in Albuquerque, New Mexico and in Seattle Washington, is a graduate of the Community Dharma Leader 3 training program at Spirit Rock Meditation Center and has completed the Spirit Rock teacher training program.
 Bonnie is also involved in Native American spiritual practices and traditions.
 She is a contributor to Hilda Gutiérrez Baldoquín's book, Dharma, Color and Culture: New Voices in Western Buddhism , and has written for Turning Wheel: The Journal of Socially Engaged Buddhism.

 Upcoming events with Bonnie Duran

 |6/30/2016||Finding Freedom: a Silent Vipassana Retreat for People of Color|

 |7/5/2016||Aging, Dying, and Awakening (age 55 & above)|

 |1/28/2017||February Insight Meditation 1-Month Retreat|